Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Experiments

-To assess the robustness of the optimizer, a grid search is conducted to evaluate the sensitivity of hyper-parameter $\alpha_t$ on RoBERTa-large (350M).
-Figure~\ref{fig:smooth_scale} illustrates that the smoothing scale $\alpha_t$ is instrumental in controlling the convergence rate during the training.
-As $\alpha_t$ is incrementally increased from zero, the training loss decreases faster.
-However, excessively large values of $\alpha$ may impede convergence or even make training fail due to overflow or gradient explosion.
-The experimental results indicate that $\alpha = 1e-6$ yields better performance in most cases.
+\textbf{Influence of Smooth Scale $\alpha_t$ in EMA}~~~~To assess the robustness of the optimizer, a grid search is conducted to evaluate the sensitivity of the hyper-parameter $\alpha_t$ on RoBERTa-large (350M).
+Figure~\ref{fig:smooth_scale} illustrates that as $\alpha_t$ is incrementally increased from zero, the training loss decreases faster.
+However, too large $\alpha_t$ values may impede convergence or even cause training to fail due to gradient explosion.